k-bosko/k-bosko.github.io/_posts/2020-02-26-How-to-install-Google-Optimize.md

 ### 1. Register with [Google Optimize](http://optimize.google.com/)
 and create a container which will hold all the Optimize configurations for your A/B tests.
 You get a container ID that starts with "GTM-" that will be added to a JavaScript snippet in the next step.
-  {% include figure image_path="/assets/images/posts/optimize_installation.png" alt="Optimize Installtion" %}
+  {% include figure image_path="/assets/images/posts/optimize_installation.png" alt="Optimize Installation" %}
 &nbsp;
 ### 2. Install Optimize on your website